-The registration period runs from 1 to 15 May for courses in June, July, and August.
+The course registration period runs from 1 to 15 May for courses in June, July, and August.

 If the course is not fully booked after the ordinary registration deadline, supplementary registration is possible in the following periods:

-DTU students register for courses from the course database (using their student ID number) via the registration module on CampusNet.
+- If you are a DTU student: Register for courses from the course database (using their student ID number) via the registration module at DTU Inside.
 The individual departments may, however, decide that registration takes place at the department.
 This will be stated in the course description.
 Registration for special courses during the summer period takes place via the relevant supervisor at the department.

-People who are not already enrolled on a university programme register via DTU's Open University scheme.
+- If you are not not already enrolled on a university programme: Register via DTU's Open University scheme.